NVSL/QuadClass-Resources/labs/Flight/README.md

 ### Rubric

-The stage are based on the following levels that build to stable, sustained flight.
+The "flight levels" (FL) are based on the following levels that build to stable, sustained flight.

 1. "Roombaing" -- moving around the the floor with dowels installed with direction control and minimal yaw
+2. Repeated, vertical hopping (>1 inches, > 0.25 second)
-2. Repeated, vertical hopping (>6 inches, > 0.5 second)
+3. Repeated, vertical hopping (>6 inches, > 1 second)
-3. Repeated, vertical hopping (>12 inches, > 2 seconds)
+4. Repeated, vertical hopping (>12 inches, > 3 seconds)
-4.
+5. Short flight (>12 inches, > 6 seconds)
+6. Sustained flight (> 12 inches, > 10 seconds, demostrate yaw control)
+7. Sustained flight (Fly long enough to consume an entire battery)

+You should be making constant progress.  `FL++` means one level better than you did the last time.
+You can't make up points you miss (this is to disuade you from procrastinating).

 #### Stage 1

-Possible points: 10
+Possible points: 2

 1. Roll works just as well as pitch on the test stand.
+2. Achieve FL1

 #### Stage 2

+Possible points: 2

+3. Achieve FL++ (Nominally FL2).

 #### Stage 3

-Possible points: 10
+Possible points: 2

+4. Achieve FL++ (Nominally FL3).

 #### Stage 4

-Possible points: 10
+Possible points: 2

+5. Achieve FL++ (Nominally FL4).

 #### Stage 5

-Possible points: 10
+Possible points: 2

+6. Achieve FL++ (Nominally FL5)

+#### Bonuses

+1. Achieve FL5: 2 points
+2. Achieve FL6: 5 points
+3. Achieve FL7: 10 points